HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 The current project has place-holders for sections that are expected to have more detail in later versions, such as exam-autopsy results and narratives for death scene description and other uses.
 (See Further Work, below.)

 ### Relation to Other Standards
 The MDI specification supports exchange of data among organizations and agencies that contribute information to death investigations conducted by medical examiner and coroner offices as well as transmission of death investigation findings between MDI CMS and EDRS of state registrars.
 The [Vital Records Death Reporting (VRDR) FHIR IG](http://hl7.org/fhir/us/vrdr/) supports reporting deaths by state registrars to the NCHS.
-Therefore, the dataflows supported by the MDI specification are upstream of the dataflows supported by the VRDR specification.
-While the two IGs serve an overlapping set of actors (e.g., EDRS) and data concepts (e.g., death date, manner of death), they do not share profiles because VRDR data elements are constrained to IJE (Inter-Jurisdictional Exchange) data elements definitions.
+Therefore, **several dataflows supported by this MDI specification are upstream of the dataflows supported by the VRDR specification.
+The two IGs serve an overlapping set of actors (e.g., EDRS) and data concepts (e.g., death date, manner of death).
+For that reason, this MDI FHIR IG references and has a dependency on VRDR and on the [Vital Records Common Library (VRCL)](https://hl7.org/fhir/us/vr-common-library/).**

 ### Further Work
 Georgia Tech Research Institute (GTRI) provides tools for exploring and testing MDI FHIR data.